deathworlders/online/content/books/deathworlders/chapter_50_counterattack_pt3_trigger.md

 Costello checked that the Hunter that Genshi had killed was really dead, then gave it a kick.
 “Base.
 Pack this up for Scotch Creek.
 ‘Horse, Moho, go catch up with Righteous and the others.
 We’re gonna kill ‘em all.”

-‘Horse’s voice was a vengeful growl. *“Vamos a joderlos.”*
+‘Horse’s voice was a vengeful growl. *“Vamos a chingarlos.”*

 They took off toward the sound of gunfire, and Costello switched over to the command channel.
 “STAINLESS, ABBOTT.
 Target secured, but we have a casualty.
 PACINO has fallen.”